 PROACTIVE INFECTION PREVENTION

-Following the latest guidelines from the CDC for dental care, all our orthodontic rooms will be private.
+Following the latest guidelines from the CDC for dental care, all our orthodontic treatment rooms have been made private.

 LET THE SUNSHINE IN

-In the building’s southwest corner, we are introducing four new, private orthodontic suites which will have access to natural light.
-Exposure to natural light has been proven to benefit patients in heath care settings.
+In the building’s southwest corner, we have introduced four new, private orthodontic suites which have access to natural light.
+Exposure to natural light has been proven to benefit patients in health care settings.

 A PLACE FOR SPECIAL NEEDS PATIENTS

 The renovation creates a separate, enclosed room for orthodontic exams and procedures.
-The quiet space will be more soothing and less distracting for children on the autism spectrum or those with behavioral issues.
+The quiet space is more soothing and less distracting for children on the autism spectrum or those with behavioral issues.

 IMPROVING OUTCOMES

-The Clinic has long been a leader in cleft research, thanks in large part to Director Emeritus Dr. Rusty Long, the grandson of Clinic founder Dr. H. K. Cooper.
-Clinic staff will continue to participate in studies that determine the most effective treatments for various craniofacial anomalies.
+The Clinic has long been a leader in cleft research, thanks in large part to Director Emeritus Dr. Ross Long, the grandson of Clinic founder Dr. H. K. Cooper.
+Now located in a new research suite, Clinic staff continue to participate in studies that determine the most effective treatments for various craniofacial anomalies.

 NEW TEAM SPACES

-Weekly team meetings will move to a larger, more functional, dedicated room on the lower level.
-On the main level, a small conference room with five workstations will provide a space for specialists to work or meet with colleagues in between patient appointments.
+Weekly team meetings have moved to a larger, more functional, dedicated room on the lower level.
+On the main level, a small conference room with five workstations provides a space for specialists to work or meet with colleagues between patient appointments.

 “VOLUNTEER” APPRECIATION